port-labs/port-docs/docs/sso-rbac/rbac-overview/rbac-overview.md

 }
 ```

-And you may use other dynamic properties and advanced queries:
+Port also offers additional dynamic properties and advanced queries:

 - [Dynamic properties](/search-and-query/#dynamic-properties)
 - [Advanced search queries](/search-and-query/)

-#### Widget dynamic filters
+#### Dynamic filters for dashboard widgets

-Advanced filters and dynamic filters are also available for [widgets created in the dashboard](/customize-pages-dashboards-and-plugins/dashboards/) or home page, and the same logic as described in the Initial Filters section applies here.
+Advanced filters and dynamic filters are also available for [dashboard widgets](/customize-pages-dashboards-and-plugins/dashboards/) in your catalog or homepage, using the same logic as described in the Initial Filters section above.

-You can create views based on the logged in user’s properties (email, team) to create a personal view
+You can create widgets with data based on the logged in user’s properties (email, team, etc.).

 ## RBAC for Self Service Actions